April 6, 1997: Worldwide Premiere of ‘Loved’ at the LA Film Festival

 It is one of the largest festivals in the world, and features a diverse assortment of predominantly independent and foreign films, and a strong contingent of documentaries.

-Robin Wright and husband Sean Penn attended the 23rd Seattle International Film Festival for the premiere of her new movie ‘Loved’ directed by Erin Dignam and starring Robin Wright and Willian Hurt.
+Robin Wright and husband Sean Penn attended the 23rd Seattle International Film Festival for the premiere of her new movie ‘Loved’ directed by Erin Dignam.

 In ‘Loved’, Robin Wright stars as a victim of domestic violence who, years later, is forced to testify against her former batterer, whose most recent girlfriend killed herself.
 The problem: She might still love him.